Sušica camp

-The Sušica camp was a concentration and detention camp set up by Serb forces for Bosniaks and other non-Serbs in the Vlasenica municipality in eastern Bosnia and Herzegovina.
+The Sušica camp was a concentration and detention camp set up by Republika Srpska forces for Bosniaks and other non-Serbs in the Vlasenica municipality in eastern Bosnia and Herzegovina.

 The camp

 The camp comprised two main buildings and a small house.
 The detainees were housed in a hangar which measured approximately 30 by 50 meters.
 Between late May and October 1992, as many as 8,000 Bosniak civilians and other non-Serbs from Vlasenica and the surrounding villages were successively detained in the hangar at Sušica camp.
 The number of detainees in the hangar at any one time was usually between 300 and 500.
 The building was severely overcrowded and living conditions were deplorable.

 Men, women and children were detained at the camp, sometimes entire families.
 Women and children as young as eight years old were usually detained for short periods of time and then forcibly transferred to nearby Muslim areas.
 The men were held in the camp until its closure in late September 1992, and were then transferred to the larger Batković concentration camp near the town of Bijeljina.
 Women of all ages were raped or sexually assaulted during their time in the camp by camp guards or other men who were allowed to enter the camp.